 What are your team’s latest achievements?

-The Durham team was able to meet a client’s aggressive timeline for an end of year submission of weekly and monthly subcutaneous injection therapeutic drug products that will aid in the treatment of the nation’s ongoing drug addiction problem.
+The Durham team was able to meet a client’s aggressive timeline for an end-of-year submission of weekly and monthly subcutaneous injection therapeutic drug products that will aid in the treatment of the nation’s ongoing drug addiction problem.
 We were able to develop and validate a wide range of challenging methods within the required time frame, enabling the testing of numerous lots of drug products to occur on time.
-I was very fortunate to play an integral part in the successful completion of these methodologies; I was involved in the evaluation and later led the validation of challenging, extended release (over several days) dissolution methods for the products, which utilizes technology for the release of the active ingredient.
+I was very fortunate to play an integral part in the successful completion of these methodologies; I was involved in the evaluation and later led the validation of challenging, extended-release (over several days) dissolution methods for the products, which utilizes technology for the release of the active ingredient.
 Thereafter, I planned and organized the dissolution testing of the initial and successive time points of these lots.
 With the support of dedicated team members, management, and laboratory services, we were able to successfully complete these long dissolution tests.

 How do you see those accomplishments affecting the pharmaceutical and biotech industries?

-Based on the clinical and analytical test results, the FDA has concluded that the different extended release formulations of the subcutaneous injections have met all the required quality, safety, and efficacy standards necessary for the approval of the drug products.
+Based on the clinical and analytical test results, the FDA has concluded that the different extended-release formulations of the subcutaneous injections have met all the required quality, safety, and efficacy standards necessary for the approval of the drug products.
 The tentative approval of the extended-release formulations that utilize the client's proprietary drug delivery technology brings promise in the effective treatment of opioid use disorder (OUD).
 The formulation is designed to maintain therapeutic levels of the active ingredient in the blood for a week or a month, improving treatment retention and patient compliance.
-Current available oral medications require daily dose of treatment, so the risk for abuse, exposure, limited treatment, and misuse are high.
+Current available oral medications require a daily dose of treatment, so the risk for abuse, exposure, limited treatment, and misuse is high.

 The approval of these innovative injection products will also encourage the development of similar therapeutic products that will help in treating opioid addiction as well as the development of better delivery techniques overall.